-During the third quarter of 2022, the Company utilized the proceeds of the convertible debenture issuance from September and October 2021 which injected \$3,673,554 of cash into the Company and converted \$1,730,562 of payables into convertible debentures and the proceeds of the cash injection of \$1,500,000 received from Fancamp in September 2022 to cover administrative and general expenses as the Company does not currently have any significant revenue sources.
+During the year ended December 31, 2022, the Company continued to utilize the proceeds of the convertible debenture financing from September and October 2021 which injected \$3,673,554 of cash into the Company and converted \$1,730,562 of payables into convertible debentures.
+The Company also utilized the proceeds of the cash injection of \$1,500,000 received from Fancamp in September 2022 to cover administrative and general expenses as the Company does not currently have any significant revenue sources.
 KWG's exploration activities and operating costs were funded from the proceeds of this cash inflow.
 This cash inflow, together with the settlement of payables by issuing convertible debentures, was also utilized to reduce the Company's liabilities.
-The Company's other cash inflows consisted of royalty payments of \$782 and the exercise of options and warrants.
+The Company's other cash inflows consisted of royalty payments of \$3,125 and the exercise of options and warrants.

-Regular operating expenditures for general and administrative expenses in the third quarter of 2022 were approximately \$1,084,000 higher than the third quarter of the previous year as the Company continued ramping up its operations and incurred some significant consulting fees and professional fees to further its business plan.
+Regular operating expenditures for general and administrative expenses in 2022 (expenditures for 2022 and two previous years are set out in the table above) were approximately \$1,247,000 higher than the previous year as the Company continued ramping up its operations and incurred some significant consulting fees and professional fees to further its business plan and in connection with its purchase of Fancamp's interest in the Koper Lake - McFauld's properties.